Citigroup CEO History

 © History Oasis

-Prince aimed to bolster risk management and compliance at the sprawling firm after ethical and insider trading scandals.
+After ethical and insider trading scandals, Prince put in place new company policies to discourage bad behavior.
 But he also pushed forward Weill’s growth-focused vision, continuing major acquisitions in Europe and China.

 Citigroup thrived during the 2000s credit and housing bubble under Prince’s leadership.